madskjeldgaard/sox-tricks/README.md

 # sox-tricks
-Powerful audio organization / editing bash scripts based on the SoX audio tool
+Powerful audio organization / batch editing scripts based on the [SoX audio tool](http://sox.sourceforge.net/)

-This repo is a collection of useful functions you can add to your system to make audio organization from the command line really easy-breezy.
+This repo is a collection of useful functions you can add to your system to make audio organization from the command line really easy-breezy by for example allowing to type one word in the command line to automatically normalize a whole folder of sounds.

 ## Installation
 It's a prerequisite that you have sox installed